 The beautiful Silver Circle of Iceland in a modified Super Jeep

-The most popular tour in Iceland is the Golden Circle tour - but did you know that we have another tour called the Silver Circle tour?
+The most popular tour in Iceland is the Golden Circle tour, but did you know we also have another tour called the Silver Circle tour?
 I joined this tour with Activity Iceland in a huge modified super jeep - the most luxurious super jeep in which I have ever been driven.

 Tom Cruise, Ben Stiller, Sean Penn, and Dennis Quaid have all been driven around in this super jeep while they were filming in Iceland.
 They had been sitting precisely in my seat on this tour.

-This super Jeep is a modified Ford 350 EXXL Excursion extra long with 46 inches tires.
-I felt pampered in this awesome jeep, in my heated seat with Wifi and good music playing - visiting all the beautiful sights on the Silver Circle.
+This super Jeep is a modified Ford 350 EXXL Excursion, extra long with 46-inch tires.
+I felt pampered in this awesome jeep, with a heated seat, Wi-Fi, and good music playing, as I visited all the beautiful sights on the Silver Circle.

 Top photo: I needed steps to enter the super jeep :)